-Appendix H. Framework Noise and Vibration Management Plan
+Appendix I. Noise Management

 Noise and Vibration Objective To ensure that noise and vibration from construction activities does not cause environmental nuisance or unnecessarily disturb fauna.
 Targets No valid noise / vibration complaints resulting from construction works.
 No unreasonable noise or vibration.
 No noise and vibration impacts on external receptors.
-Legal, Contractual and Other Requirements Works are to be undertaken in accordance with the Interim Construction Noise Guidelines with works to be restricted to: 7 am to 6 pm Monday - Friday 7 am to 1 pm Saturdays Projects may be delivered after hours, but will be restricted to material delivery only.
-No work outside of these hours without further consideration and HCCDC's approval (except for emergency situations).
-Protection of the Environment Operations Act 1997 Protection of the Environment Operations (Noise Control) Regulation 2000 Site specific planning / approval All activities associated with the closure, capping, rehabilitation and post-closure maintenance and monitoring at the premises must be carried out in a competent manner.
-This includes: licence The processing, handling, movement and storage of materials and substances used at the premises conditions The treatment, storage, processing, reprocessing, transport and disposal of any waste generated by the activity.
-All plant and equipment installed at the premises or used in connection with the closure, capping, rehabilitation and post-closure maintenance and monitoring activities at the premises must be: Maintained in a proper and efficient condition Operated in a proper and efficient manner.
-Controls (means and resources) No work will be undertaken outside of the agreed hours without prior approval (except in an emergency situation).
-Delivery operations or other noise generating activities at compound and storage areas will take place during the standard construction hours nominated above, unless specifically required by Police or Transport for NSW requirements.
-24 hour delivery of material directly to the eastern ponds depression would be discontinued if audible at receptors and generating complaints.
-Reasonable and feasible mitigation measures to be considered as required include: Avoiding where practical the use of noisy plant simultaneously close together or adjacent to sensitive receptors All plant will be maintained in accordance with the manufacturer's requirements Stationary noise generating equipment to be orientated away from sensitive areas Undertaking loading and unloading activities away from sensitive areas and during designated construction hours Selection of the most appropriate plant and equipment to minimise noise generation and include where necessary screening and enclosures
+Legal, Contractual and Other Requirements Works are to be undertaken in accordance with the Interim Construction Noise Guidelines with works to be restricted to: 7 am to 6 pm Monday - Friday 8 am to 1 pm Saturdays No work outside of these hours without HCCDC's approval (except for emergency situations).
+Protection of the Environment Operations Act 1997 Protection of the Environment Operations (Noise Control) Regulation 2000 Site specific planning / approval conditions / licence conditions All activities associated with the closure, capping, rehabilitation and post-closure maintenance and monitoring at the premises must be carried out in a competent manner.
+This includes: The processing, handling, movement and storage of materials and substances used at the premises; and The treatment, storage, processing, reprocessing, transport and disposal of any waste generated by the activity.
+All plant and equipment installed at the premises or used in connection with the closure, capping, rehabilitation and post-closure maintenance and monitoring activities at the premises must be: Maintained in a proper and efficient condition; and Operated in a proper and efficient manner.

-Noise and Vibration Regular checks are to be undertaken to ensure all equipment and vehicles are in good working order and are operated correctly Awareness training and information will be provided to project personnel in relation to the vibration requirements on the project and the need to minimise vibration when in close proximity to operational areas (rail corridor).
+Noise and Vibration ۱ Controls No work will be undertaken outside of the agreed hours without prior approval (except in an emergency situation). (means and resources) Delivery operations or other noise generating activities at compound and storage areas will take place during the designated construction hours nominated above, unless specifically required by Police or RTA requirements.
+Reasonable and feasible mitigation measures to be considered as required include: Avoiding where practical the use of noisy plant simultaneously close together or adjacent to sensitive receptors; All plant will be maintained in accordance with the manufacturer's requirements; Stationary noise generating equipment to be orientated away from sensitive areas; Undertaking loading and unloading activities away from sensitive areas and during designated construction hours; Selection of the most appropriate plant and equipment to minimise noise generation and include where necessary screening and enclosures; · Regular checks are to be undertaken to ensure all equipment and vehicles are in good working order and are operated correctly; and Awareness training and information will be provided to project personnel in relation to the vibration requirements on the project and the need to minimise vibration when in close proximity to operational areas (rail corridor).
 Responsibilities Contractor Timeframe Duration of site works.
 Monitoring and Reporting Vehicle inspections to be recorded on daily vehicle pre-start checks.

-Appendix I. Framework Heritage Management Plan
+Appendix J. Heritage management